The Complete Guide to ESG Investing

 Investing in line with your values is satisfying.
-If, as a consumer, you already choose sustainable products or own a Tesla, you can go further and make an impact with your money.
-Although investing in ESG companies won’t solve climate change or reduce inequality on its own, backing ESG companies is a start.
+If, as a consumer, you already choose sustainable products or own an EV, you can go further and make an impact with your money.
+Although investing in ESG companies won’t solve climate change or reduce inequality on its own, backing ESG or clean energy companies is a start.

-If you are primarily concerned with climate change, you can choose low-carbon investments or sell your oil and gas stocks and funds.
+If you are primarily concerned with climate change, you can choose low-carbon investments, invest in cleantech or sell your oil and gas stocks and funds.
 If you want to see more women in top management, you can invest in companies that are better at promoting women.
 Money flows can incentivize companies to reduce carbon emissions or improve diversity.